htkhiem/ktt-hierarchical-thesis/doc/source/usage/quickstart.rst

     cd onnx/bentoml
     python test.py

+Or, if you prefer to send requests to it yourself, simply POST in the following format:

+    - Content-Type: ``application/json``
+    - Data: a JSON string with a single field ``text`` containing the textual input to be classified.
+For example: ``"{ \"text\": \"Classify this string\" }"``.

 Shipping Bentos in a container
 ------------------------------

 Having a BentoService online should be enough if you only plan on running it directly on the computer that trained it, or another that you are sure has had all dependencies correctly installed.
 However, this is hard to maintain, especially as libraries may change over time, causing breakages.
 Furthermore, downloading all dependencies over and over again is not a small task, and certain libraries may even become no longer available on the cloud for you to download (in extreme cases that is).
+Furthermore, KTT provides additional monitoring capabilities for its live inference systems that would be much, much more easily run as a single ``docker-compose`` network instead of separate manually-started processes (although the monitoring part isn't within the scopes of this Quickstart guide).

 As such, it is preferrable that we find a way to keep an offline backup of such dependencies, frozen to the exact version used to train and export the model.
 This is where Dockerisation comes in.

 First, ensure that you have Docker correctly installed (and its daemon running) on your local system and that your usee account has the necessary privileges.
-Then, exporting a BentoService to Docker is a one-command affair:
+Then, Dockerising a BentoService is a one-command affair:

 .. code-block:: bash

-    bentoml containerize tfidf_hsgd:latest
+    docker image build ./build/tfidf_hsgd_Walmart_005

 This might take a while as Docker builds a Debian-based system with our model.
 Once it's done, check the list of images on your system and note down the Image ID of the newly-built Bento container.